Tinkerforge/doc/source/Hardware/Bricklets/Distance_IR.rst

-If you then connect the Brick to the PC over USB, you should see a tab named "Distance IR Bricklet" in the Brick Viewer after you pressed "connect", select it.
+If you then connect the Brick to the PC over USB, you should see a tab named "Distance IR Bricklet" in the Brick Viewer after you pressed "connect".
+Select it.
-If everything went as expected you can now see the measured distance of the sensor, the output voltage of the distance sensor and a graph that shows the distance over time.
+If everything went as expected you can now see the measured distance of the sensor, the output voltage of the IR distance sensor and a graph that shows the distance over time.

-Click on the Distance IR tab and see how the measured values change dependend on the distance in front of sensor.
-Move your hand in direction of the sensor and see how the distance will decrease.
-When you move your hand away from the sensor the measured distance should increase.
+Click on the Distance IR tab and see if the measured values change corresponding to the real distance.
+In the image below we slowly moved a hand away from the sensor and to the sensor again.
-A typical graph for this test is depicted in the image below.

 .. image:: /Images/Bricklets/bricklet_distance_ir_brickv.jpg
    :scale: 100 %